Alkaline Water for Weight Loss

 At one time, I was just like all those other people, looking for the perfect diet that would allow me to lose weight in record time, dropping 10 pounds only to gain 15 in the months to come.

 Then, one transformative day, I decided to leave the diets behind and chose to eat whole foods as nature intended.
-It was a journey I took with my entire family and prompted by my son who was in and out of hospitals since his birth.
+It was a journey I took with my entire family, prompted by my son who was in and out of hospitals since his birth.

 In the process, my son regained his health, and I lost 70 pounds.
 I have maintained my ideal weight of 135 without “dieting” ever since.